 More Easy Weeknight Dinner Recipes:

 Fried Chicken Strips are always a hit with the entire family.
 Gourmet Burgers with Red Wine Braised Mushrooms are a great dinner to change up the same old dinner routine.
-Easy Korean Beef and Broccoli is one of my favorites for a quick dinner.
-This Pepper Steak from South Your Mouth is also a fantastic recipe.
+We also love this super simple Ravioli Sauce for a one pot meal with frozen ravioli.

 If you love this Recipe as much as I do, please leave a comment and a five star review, and be sure to help me share on Pinterest!